 Too many parents count on playing catch up with retirement contributions after they pay for college, Schlesinger says.
 Some even plan to delay their retirement by several years, only to find themselves with no plan B when their salary is cut or they’re laid off.

-It’s mind-blowing, Schlesinger says, that the fastest growing segment of the population with students loans is people who are in their 60s and older.
+It’s mind-blowing, Schlesinger says, that the fastest growing segment of the population with student loans is people who are in their 60s and older.

 “I know you want to do right by your kids, but remember: If you screw up your own retirement, the burden is going to fall on them,” she says.